Jan Uddenfeldt

-Jan Uddenfeldt is a Swedish engineer who is the former chief technology officer and senior vice-president of Sony Mobile (previously known as Sony Erricson) from 1989 to 2010.
+Jan Uddenfeldt is a Swedish telecommunications engineer and former technology executive at Ericsson and Sony Ericsson.
 He received his PhD in 1973 from the Royal Institute of Technology in Stockholm.
-He was employed by Erricson in 1978 and became senior vice president of the company in 2004.
-He became the CTO in 2010.
-He is the co-founder of Air5 and has been a member of the Royal Academy of Engineering Sciences since 1989.
-He also is a fellow of the Institute of Electrical and Electronics Engineers.
+He joined Ericsson in 1978 and later became senior vice president of the company.

+In 2010, Uddenfeldt became chief technology officer of Sony Ericsson.
+He later co-founded Air5.
+He has been a member of the Royal Academy of Engineering Sciences since 1989 and is a fellow of the Institute of Electrical and Electronics Engineers.

-Occupations
+Career

-Jan Uddenfeldt was the chief technology officer and the senior vice president of Sony Erricson.
-He helped develop 4G LTE and 3G wireless as well as Bluetooth.
-He is now the co-founder of Air5.
+Uddenfeldt joined Ericsson in 1978 and later held senior technology and research positions within the company.
+His work included the development of mobile communications technologies such as 3G, 4G LTE and Bluetooth.
+He later served as chief technology officer of Sony Ericsson.
+He subsequently co-founded Air5.

 Patents

-Jan Uddenfeldt has created a patent for Soft handoff, predictive encoding, and more.
-He created his first patent at 28 years old.
-He also has developed a thesis on teletransmission.
+Uddenfeldt has been named as an inventor on patents relating to mobile communications, including work involving soft handoff and predictive encoding.
+He received his first patent at the age of 28.
+His academic work also included research on teletransmission.